samuelctba/MoviegoersApp/README.md

 ```

 ## Launching the App
-After installing the needed dependencies you are done, launch your app with a simpl
+After installing the needed dependencies you are done, launch your app based on platform:

 #### Can be used on Android or iOS